pdrummond/pauldrummond.dev/src/posts/favourite-life-quotes.md

 > Depression is pulling back the curtain and see things as they are.
 > <br/>-- <cite>Jed McKenna</cite>

 > Everything is energy and that's all there is to it.
-Math the frequency of the reality you
+Match the frequency of the reality you
 > want and you cannot help but get that reality.
 It can be no other way.
 This is not
 > philosophy.
 This is physics.
 > <br/>-- <cite>Albert Einstein</cite>